-• Services provided via General Practice may struggle to recover - especially given competing priorities Risks ide dentified Description All service activity has dropped considerably.
+Risks identified Description Services provided via General Practice may struggle to recover - especially given competing priorities All service activity has dropped considerably.
 Providers will struggle to meet KPIs.
 Increased demand on some preventative and treatment services eg substance misuse - lack of capacity to respond If funding returns to being activity based then services may not be sustainable.
-If the Council continues to block fun Increased demand on some preventative and treatment services eg substance misuse - lack of capacity to respond If funding returns to being activity based then services may not be sustainable.
-If the Council continues to block fund then it may eventually become unaffordable - especially if activity has been shunted to another part of the system and the Council is paying for new of reshaped services there have told us engagement stakeholders, citizens and patients through with this
+If the Council continues to block fund then it may eventually become unaffordable - especially if activity has been shunted to another part of the system and the Council is paying for new of reshaped services there.